-- 1. Sets up initial meeting with primary and/or secondary preceptors to define individual goals, objectives, activities, expectations, and to develop a LE calendar prior to rotation start - 2.
-Meets regularly with preceptors to develop an individualized plan to achieve goals - 3.
-Schedules time to discuss patients, journal clubs, and topic discussions with preceptors - 4.
-Assumes practice responsibilities of preceptor in his/her absence (as agreed upon by preceptor and resident) - 5.
-Completes all preceptor and LE evaluations in PharmAcademicTM within 7 days of completion of the learning experience and discusses evaluation with preceptor - 6.
+- 3. Schedules time to discuss patients, journal clubs, and topic discussions with preceptors - 4.
+Assumes practice responsibilities of preceptor in his/her absence (as agreed upon by preceptor and resident) - Completes all preceptor and LE evaluations in PharmAcademic[TM] within 7 days of completion of the learning experience and discusses evaluation with preceptor - 6.
 Completes all self-evaluations (if applicable) on rotation performance within 7 days of completion of the learning experience